haflang/heron/README.md

   can interact with the Heron processor over JTAG.
-The vio scripts expect the [cable drivers installed](https://digilent.com/reference/programmable-logic/guides/install-cable-drivers) to be installed, a PYNQ-Z2 board to be plugged in an fully booted.
+The vio scripts expect the [cable drivers installed](https://digilent.com/reference/programmable-logic/guides/install-cable-drivers) to be installed, a PYNQ-Z2 board to be plugged in via USB, and the board has been fully booted (LEDs 0--5 should flash when this happens).
 Example: you can send a program to the Heron processor with `heron -d flite/examples/large/adjoxo.fl > /tmp/adjoxo.bin; run-vio /tmp/adjoxo.bin`.
   This will load the bitstream onto the FPGA, send the template binary through the VIO core, and report the results.